Maroon Inclusion: LGBTQ+ Mentoring Program

 Professor of English and Communication Studies

-Pronouns: she/her/hers"I'm a fictional writer and teach creative writing and disability studies.
+Pronouns: she/her/hers"I'm a fiction writer—both speculative and realistic fiction--and teach creative writing and disability studies.
 As someone who believes in the power of storytelling, I'm always happy to listen.
-My partner is bi and gender nonbinary, and I'm straight-ish and have found myself becoming more -ish over time.
-I want to provide a comfortable space for students who are looking for ways to express and/or explore different parts of their identity."
+My partner is bi and gender nonbinary, and I'm pansexual and cisgender.
+I love taking walks and having coffee chats, and want to provide a comfortable space for students who are looking for ways to express and/or explore different parts of their identity."

 -